ryedin/site/_services/memcached.md

 ## Service Deletion

-To delete the database, use the `convox services delete` command:
+To delete the service, use the `convox services delete` command:

     $ convox services delete memcached-5864
     Deleting memcached-5864...
 DELETING

-Deleting the database will take several minutes.
+Deleting the service will take several minutes.

 <div class="block-callout block-show-callout type-warning" markdown="1">
 This action will cause an unrecoverable loss of data.